lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Symbols
 -------
-Labels and variables are named with symbols.
+Labels, variables, and consts are named with symbols.
 Symbols start with a letter and can contain letters, numbers, - and \_.
 The assembler uses a symbol table to keep track of the symbols and their corresponding numeric values.